Samsung/tizen-docs/docs/application/dotnet/getting-started/sec-privileges.md

 > Since Tizen 4.0, the status of privacy-related privileges can be [resolved at runtime](../guides/security/requesting-permissions.md) using the [Privacy Privilege Manager API](../api/tizenfx/api/Tizen.Security.PrivacyPrivilegeManager.html).

 The Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
 For more information, see [Verifying APIs and
-Privileges](../../../tizen-studio/native-tools/api-checker.md).
+Privileges](../../tizen-studio/native-tools/api-checker.md).

 <a name="API"></a>
 ## .NET API Privileges

-The following table lists the API privileges, which you must declare when using security-sensitive API modules in native applications:
+The following table lists the API privileges, which you must declare when using security-sensitive API modules in .net applications:

 **Table: .NET API privileges**